-UR.1.1.
-Protection from Environmental Factors. - The indicating elements, the lever system or load cells, and the load-receiving element of a belt-conveyor scale shall be adequately protected from environmental factors such as wind, moisture, dust, weather, and radio frequency interference (RFI) and electromagnetic interference (EMI) that may adversely affect the operation or performance of the device.

-UR.1.2.
-Conveyor Installation. - The design and installation of the conveyor leading to and from the belt-conveyor scale is critical with respect to scale performance.
-The conveyor can be horizontal or inclined, but if inclined, the angle shall be such that slippage of material along the belt does not occur.
-Installation shall be in accordance with the scale manufacturer's instructions and the following:

-- (a) Installation General.
+- UR.1.1.
+Protection from Environmental Factors.
+The indicating elements, the lever system or load cells, and the load-receiving element of a belt-conveyor scale shall be adequately protected from environmental factors such as wind, moisture, dust, weather, and radio frequency interference (RFI) and electromagnetic interference (EMI) that may adversely affect the operation or performance of the device. - UR.1.2.
+Conveyor Installation.
+The design and installation of the conveyor leading to and from the belt-conveyor scale is critical with respect to scale performance.
+Installation shall be in accordance with the scale manufacturer's instructions and the following: - (a) Installation General.
 A belt-conveyor scale shall be so installed that neither its performance nor operation will be adversely affected by any characteristic of the installation, including but not limited to, the foundation, supports, covers, or any other equipment.
 (Amended 2002) - (b) Live Portions of Scale.
 All live portions of the scale shall be protected with appropriate guard devices and clearances, as recommended by the scale manufacturer, to prevent accidental interference with the weighing operation.
 (Also see UR.3.1.
 Scale and Conveyor Maintenance.)

 (Amended 2004) - (c) Storage of Simulated Load Equipment.
 Suitable protection shall be provided for storage of any simulated load equipment. - (d) Take-up Device.
+Any take-up device shall provide constant and consistent tension for the belt under all operating conditions.

-If the belt length is such that a take-up device is required, this device shall be of the counter-weighted type for either vertical or horizontal travel. - (e) Scale Location and Training Idlers.
-The scale shall be so installed that the first weigh idler of the scale is at least 6 m (20 ft) or five idler spaces, whichever is greater, from loading point, skirting, head or tail pulley, or convex curve in the conveyor.
+(e) (Amended 2014)Scale Location and Training Idlers. - The scale shall be so installed that the first weigh idler of the scale is at least 6 m (20 ft) or five idler spaces, whichever is greater, from loading point, skirting, head or tail pulley, or convex curve in the conveyor.
 Any training idler shall be located at least 18 m (60 ft) from the centerline of the weigh span of the scale.
 Training idlers shall not be restrained at any time in order to force belt alignment.

-- (f) Concave Curve.
-If there is a concave curve in the conveyor, before or after the scale, the scale shall be installed so that the belt is in contact with all the idler rollers at all times for at least 6 m (20 ft) or five idler spaces, whichever is greater, before and after the scale.
+(f) Concave Curve. - If there is a concave curve in the conveyor, before or after the scale, the scale shall be installed so that the belt is in contact with all the idler rollers at all times for at least 6 m (20 ft) or five idler spaces, whichever is greater, before and after the scale.
 A concave curve shall start no closer than 12 m (40 ft) from the scale to the tangent point of the concave curve.

-(Amended 1998) - (g) Tripper and Movable Pulleys.
+- (g) Tripper and Movable Pulleys.
 There shall be no tripper or movable head pulleys in the conveyor. - (h) Conveyor Orientation.
-The conveyor may be horizontal or inclined, but, if inclined, the angle shall be such that slippage of material along the belt does not occur. - (i) Conveyor Stringers.
-Conveyor stringers at the scale and for not less than 6 m (20 ft) before and beyond the scale shall be continuous or securely joined and of sufficient size and so supported as to eliminate relative deflection between the scale and adjacent idlers when under load.
-The conveyor stringers should be so designed that the deflection between any two adjacent idlers within the weigh area does not exceed 0.6 mm (0.025 in) under load. - (j) Identification of Scale Area.
-The scale area and five idlers on both ends of the scale shall be of a contrasting color, or other suitable means shall be used to distinguish the scale from the remainder of the conveyor installation, and the scale shall be readily accessible.
-(Amended 1998) - (k) Belt Composition and Maintenance.
-Conveyor belting shall be no heavier than is required for normal use.
-In a loaded or unloaded condition, the belt shall make constant contact with horizontal
+The conveyor may be horizontal or inclined, but, if inclined, the angle shall be such that slippage of material along the belt does not occur.

-$^2$ Installing the belt scale five-idler spaces from the tail pulley or the infeed skirting will be in the area of least belt tension on the conveyor and should produce the best accuracy.
+2 Installing the belt scale five-idler spaces from the tail pulley or the infeed skirting will be in the area of least belt tension on the conveyor and should produce the best accuracy.
 The performance of a belt-conveyor scale may be adversely affected by a concave curve in the conveyor that is located between the loading point and the scale.
 Therefore, whenever possible, a belt-conveyor scale should not be installed with a concave curve in the conveyor between the loading point and the scale.